akornatskyy/wheezy.caching/doc/userguide.rst

 one place, than in other, etc. ``CacheDependency`` stores it state in cache::

-    # this is sample from from module a.
+    # this is sample from module a.
     dependency = CacheDependency(cache, 'master-key')
     dependency.add_multi(['k1', 'k2', 'k3'])

-    # this is sample from from module b.
+    # this is sample from module b.
     dependency = CacheDependency(cache, 'master-key')
     dependency.add('k4')